ENGL 1713: Introduction to Poetry

 Course Description

 The student will explore poetry for various criteria including language, style, imagery, form, rhythm, and sound.
 Both classical and modern poetry will be studied.
 Students will engage in writing exercises as an opportunity to develop their own poetry.
 Evaluation will be based on class participation, essays, individual assignments and a final exam.
-IAI: H3 903.

-Prerequisite(s)
+Prerequisite(s) or Corequisite(s)

-Appropriate assessment score or ENGL 1422 with a grade of C or better - Must be taken either prior to or at the same time as this course.
+Appropriate assessment score or completion/concurrent enrollment in ENGL 1422 with a grade of C or better

 Topical Outline